 Specialized Thermal Knee Warmers

 One of the most important considerations for cold-weather cycling is the need to protect the knees.
 Especially at the start of a long ride, cold joints that get pushed too soon can result in injuries.
 Knee warmers are one of the ways we reduce that risk.
 Once the legs warm up, peel these off and stuff them into a pocket.

 Thermal arm warmers are one more layering option to reduce chill and stay comfortable during fall rides.
 These are great for anyone who’s starting out before sunrise; they’re easy to remove when things warm up and comfortable enough to keep on all day.

 Rapha Wet Weather Overshoes

 Cold, wet feet might be inevitable on the soggiest rides, but there are ways to lengthen the amount of time we get with dry, warm feet instead.
 Great for road and gravel cycling, waterproof overshoes paired with warm socks stretch that window of dryness and keep the grit out of your expensive cycling shoes.

 Thanks for taking the time to browse this fall cycling gear guide, hopefully, it was meaningful!
-If there’s something you’re still looking for, please feel free to connect with a Cycling Expert here on Curated, and we’ll do our best to get you pointed toward what you need!
+If there’s something you’re still looking for, check out our other Cycling articles on the Expert Journal here on Curated.